Deployment Examples

 After running the command, you can check the results in the Systems Manager console:

-On Kubernetes, Datafy is installed via its Helm chartarrow-up-right.
+On Kubernetes, Datafy is installed via its [Helm chart](https://docs.datafy.io/set-up-and-installation/datafy-installation/installation#kubernetes-installation).
 GitOps tools can manage this Helm release declaratively, keeping your cluster configuration in sync with your desired state.

 Create an ArgoCD Application that points to the Datafy Helm chart.
 You can use the ArgoCD UI or CLI to create an application based on the following manifest: